Skip to main content

 The \(N\) eigenvalues obtained by solving this equation give the shifts in energy due to the perturbation, and the eigenvectors give the perturbed states \(|\phi \rangle\) in the unperturbed, degenerate basis set \(|m \rangle\).

-This page titled 3.1: Time-Independent Degenerate Perturbation Theory is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Graeme Ackland via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.1: Time-Independent Degenerate Perturbation Theory is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Graeme Ackland via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?